 But there is a lot more to Newt Gingrich than these remarkable achievements.
-As an author, Newt has published twenty-eight books including 14 fiction and nonfiction New York Times best-sellers.
+As an author, Newt has published 36 books including 15 fiction and nonfiction New York Times best sellers.

-Newt and his wife, Callista, host and produce historical and public policy documentaries.
+Newt and his wife, Callista, have hosted and produced historical and public policy documentaries.
 Recent films include The First American, Divine Mercy: The Canonization of John Paul II, A City Upon A Hill, America at Risk, Nine Days That Changed The World, Ronald Reagan: Rendezvous with Destiny, Rediscovering God in America, Rediscovering God in America II: Our Heritage, and We Have the Power.

 In his post-Speaker role, Newt has become one of the most highly sought-after public speakers, accepting invitations to speak before prestigious organizations throughout the world.
 Because of his own unquenchable thirst for knowledge, Newt is able to share unique and unparalleled insights on a wide range of topics.
 His audiences find him to be not only educational but also inspirational.
 For more information about Newt’s speaking engagements, please visit the Worldwide Speakers Group.